Table of Contents

 • 6.
 Which cellular service should I opt for?

-The two biggest GSM mobile service providers are Du and Etisalat and offer easy pre-paid SIM cards that can connect locally and internationally.
+The two biggest GSM mobile service providers are Du and Etisalat, and each offers easy pre-paid SIM cards that can connect locally and internationally.

 • 7.
 What’s the WIFI like?